Three Step Bedtime Routine

 The Importance Of Sleep

-Swedish psychiatrist Anders Hansen emphasizes the importance of exercise, social connections and sleep for well-being.
-Given our brains evolutionary design, a cell phone in the bedroom disrupts sleep due to its attention demands.
-Hansen recommends using an alarm clock for undisturbed sleep, a practice he personally follows.
+Swedish psychiatrist Anders Hansen highlights the vital role of exercise, social connections, and sleep in maintaining well-being.
+He points out that, due to our brains' evolutionary design, having a cell phone in the bedroom disrupts sleep by demanding our attention.
+Hansen personally follows the practice of using an alarm clock for undisturbed rest.

-Sleep is crucial for body and brain recuperation.
-As per Swedens 1177 Vårdguiden, sleep activates our immune system, regulates hormones, and reduces stress.
-Adequate sleep decreases risks of diseases like cardiovascular issues, type 2 diabetes, and depression.
-It also aids in maintaining a stable weight by influencing satisfaction and hunger centers in the brain.
+Sleep is essential for both physical and mental recovery.
+According to Sweden’s 1177 Vårdguiden, it activates our immune system, regulates hormones, and reduces stress.
+Adequate sleep lowers the risk of diseases like cardiovascular issues, type 2 diabetes, and depression.
+It also helps maintain a healthy weight by influencing the brain's satisfaction and hunger centers.

 Lack Of Sleep Can Cause Brain Damage